wp-plugins/tdo-mini-forms/Readme.txt

 Checkbox support in the Categories Widget initially added by [Sillybean](http://www.sillybean.com)

+Several updates to make the generated forms W3C compliance done by [Laurent Grabielle]( www.3w3t.com )

+Also thanks to everyone who donated and offered feedback and testing!

 == Screenshots ==

 1. The Form as displayed to non-registered users